-The experiments were conducted in three laboratories: the National Institute of Drug Abuse/IRP laboratory in Baltimore (NIDA), the Maryland Psychiatric Research Center (MPRC) of the University of Maryland, and Tel-Aviv University (TAU).
-There were slight differences between the laboratories in arena size (due to room size limitation), tracking rate (due to the use of the European PAL video system in TAU instead of the American NTSC) and spatial resolution (due to camera parameters and height).
+The experiments were conducted in three laboratories: the National Institute of Drug Abuse/IRP laboratory in Baltimore (NIDA), the Maryland Psychiatric Research Center (MPRC) of the University of Maryland, and Tel Aviv University (TAU).
+There were slight differences between the laboratories in arena size (because of room size limitation), tracking rate (because of the use of the European PAL video system in TAU instead of the American NTSC), and spatial resolution (because of camera parameters and height).
 These differences are summarized in Table 1 (left section).
-In addition, two other experiments were used to assess the replicability across experiments with different protocol conditions within the same lab (Table 1, right section): experiment MPRC/L was performed in the MPRC, but with the mice tested during the light phase of their photoperiod instead of the dark phase.
-Experiment NIDA/LS was performed in NIDA with the mice tested at their light phase and also injected with saline immediately before introducing into the arena.
-In addition, we included some results from a sixth experiment, NIDA/C, which compared C57BL/6J with CXBK/ByJ (an inbred recombinant strain originating from a cross between C57BL/6 and BALB/c) in NIDA.
-The time period between any two experiments within the same laboratory was at least three weeks.
-Other than the differences given in table 1, all conditions were equated as described below.
-The animals used in this study were maintained in facilities fully accredited by the American Association for the Accreditation of Laboratory Animal Care (AAALAC) (MPRC and NIDA) or by NIH Animal Welfare Assurance Number A5010-01 (TAU).
+In addition, two other experiments were used to assess the replicability across experiments with different protocol conditions within the same lab (Table 1, right section): Experiment MPRC/Light (MPRC/L) was performed in the MPRC, but with the mice tested during the light phase of their photoperiod instead of the dark phase.
+Experiment NIDA/Light-Saline (NIDA/LS) was performed in NIDA with the mice tested at their light phase and also injected with saline immediately before introduction into the arena.
+In addition, we included some results from a sixth experiment, NIDA/CXBK (NIDA/C), which compared B6 with CXBK/ByJ (CXBK; an inbred recombinant strain originating from a cross between B6 and BALB/c) in NIDA.
+The time period between any two experiments within the same laboratory was at least 3 weeks.
+Other than the differences given in Table 1, all conditions were equalized as described below.
+The animals used in this study were maintained in facilities fully accredited by the American Association for the Accreditation of Laboratory Animal Care (MPRC and NIDA) or by National Institutes of Health (NIH) Animal Welfare Assurance Number A5010-01 (TAU).
 The studies were conducted at all three locations in accordance with the Guide for Care and Use of Laboratory Animals provided by the NIH.